Sync Master

 Think of scheduled sync as "the mechanism that quietly runs in the background" and manual sync as "the mechanism where people make a judgment call at key moments."
 When you keep that role split in mind, you get the reassurance of automation along with the flexibility of human oversight.

 Over these seven posts we've explored the world of inventory sync with Google Sheets.
 Once the sheet becomes your source of truth, connection tests confirm things are safe, and scheduled syncs automate the operations, daily inventory management gets a lot quieter.
 Please put even one of today's tips into practice.
+Sale days are their own thing — see inventory sync through a flash sale.

 Related reading